rust-lang/rfcs/text/3488-deprecate-cargo-categories.md

 structure as a flat hierarchy, allowing crate owners to express nested categories as keyword combinations instead.

+The plan is for crates.io to not show any of the category user interface elements anymore.
+Eventually the crates.io server will also start to ignore the `categories` field for new uploads and remove the existing categories data from the database.

-An automated migration from categories to keywords for existing crates is currently not planned as the majority of crates that use categories also use keywords at the same time, while the reverse is not the case (see "Statistics" section above).
+An automated migration from categories to keywords for existing crates is currently not planned as the majority of crates that have been using categories are also using keywords at the same time, while the reverse is not the case (see "Statistics" section above).

 The lists of pros and cons above already hint at a couple of reasons that motivate this RFC: